SibelYLMZ/My-personal-portfolio/README.md

 ## About Me

-I am Sibel YILMAZ, working as a data scientist since 2021.
-My academic background and practical experience focus on data analysis, machine learning, deep learning, large language models (LLMs), and particularly energy forecasting.
-I am currently pursuing a Ph.D.
+I am Sibel YILMAZ, and I have been working as a data scientist since 2021.
+My academic background and practical experience are focused on data analysis, machine learning, deep learning, large language models (LLMs), and especially energy forecasting.
+Additionally, I am currently pursuing my Ph.D. studies.

 - **LinkedIn:** [LinkedIn Profile]( https://www.linkedin.com/in/sibelyilmazb2a34b158/)